 The central thesis of my paper is that contained within the Buddhist tradition there is a profound and radical cosmology that challenges our firmly held notions about the universe, and that furthermore, by drawing on this body of knowledge, SF could liberate itself from a prevailing materialist viewpoint.
 At the very least, I argue that a conversation between these two traditions could open up new and exciting avenues of exploration.

 Buddhism traditionally teaches that there are two philosophical extremes that we tend to fall into, sometimes translated as materialism and nihilism.
-These are conceptual fabrications or overlays that obscure a true apprehension of reality.
+These are conceptual fabrications or overlays that obscure a direct apprehension of reality.
 Materialism in this case refers specifically to the belief that things exist, and nihilism to the belief that things do not exist.
 In the King of Samadhi Sutra the Buddha said “The wise should not dwell in the middle (between these two views) either”.

 Ursula K Le Guin invites us in the introduction to her novel The Left Hand of Darkness to see science fiction as a thought experiment.
 She says: “Let's say (says Mary Shelley) that a young doctor creates a human being in his laboratory; let's say (says Philip K. Dick) that the Allies lost the second world war; let's say this or that is such and so, and see what happens…”